 Robyn is the founder of Central Texas Attachment & Trauma Center and specializes in adoption, attachment, and trauma.
 She earned a Master's Degree in Social Work and is a licensed by the state of Texas as a Licensed Clinical Social Worker (LCSW #40735).
+Robyn is also a Registered Play Therapist Supervisor (RPT-S).
 Robyn works with children and their families, ages 0 - 9, as well as adults.
-Robyn has specialized training in helping children with early developmental trauma, including adapting EMDR to help children (and adults!) heal from their earliest negative experiences.
-She is trained in Somatic Experiencing (beginning level) as well as DEEP (Dynamic Enriched Experiential Psychotherapy).
+She is trained in EMDR, Somatic Experiencing (beginning level) as well as DEEP (Dynamic Enriched Experiential Psychotherapy).
 Robyn is a Trust Based Relational Intervention® educator, Circle of Security Parent Educator, and has completed the Alert Program® training.
-Her work with children and families also draws from the ideas of attunement and connection in Theraplay.
-In 2017, Robyn (along with her colleague Suzette) will be studying intensely with Bonnie Badenoch, MFT, PhD- an expert in relationships and interpersonal neurobiology.
-Robyn specializes in helping children and families after complex, early, developmental trauma like abuse, neglect, or orphanage care.
-However, many of Robyn's young clients struggle with explosive behaviors, worries and fears, or have experienced a "hard moment", like a dog bite or medical procedure.
-Additionally, Robyn works with adults interested in deepening their relationships with themselves and others.
-Many of Robyn's adult clients were adopted as children or experienced a difficult childhood (domestic violence, abuse, neglect, or substance abuse in the family).
+Having completed Levels 1 & 2 Training in Theraplay, Robyn has a Theraplay informed practice and is currently working toward Theraplay certification.
+She is certified in the Integrative Attachment-Trauma Protocol with Children- an EMDR protocol developed for children with attachment trauma and loss.
+Since 2015, Robyn has been studying intensively with Badenoch, MFT, PhD- a leader in the field of interpersonal neurobiology- and completed a year-long immersion into interpersonal neurobiology in 2017.

 Robyn is the Past-President, Vice-President, and Board Member-at-Large of the Board of Directors for Adoption Knowledge Affiliates, an adoption triad support and education group.
-She regularly offers workshops on parenting, connection, trauma and adoption and has spoken at conferences and trainings in Texas, Iowa, Colorado, Michigan, and Indiana.
+She regularly offers workshops on parenting, connection, trauma and adoption and has spoken at conferences and trainings all over the United States (including online!!).
 To gain more information about workshops, webinars, or inviting Robyn to speak at your event, visit her website, www.GobbelCounseling.com.

 For additional information about therapy with Robyn, please visit her website at: www.GobbelCounseling.com